 To view complete details of the incentives Click Here.

 There are a number of key areas of local economic activity where the need for improvement is the greatest and where investment will result in significant economic development benefits.
 These include:

 - Other key tourist and private outdoor recreational areas

 Please see the chart below to review a process summary for the review, approval and payment of incentives offered through the Elgincentives CIP.

 The Elgincentives Implementation Committee will meet bi-monthly to review applications;

 All applications are due by the first of the month.
 Any application received after this date will not be considered until the following meeting.

 If the request for grants at any given meeting exceeds the amount of funds available, points awarded by the committee from an evaluation based on the applications will be used to determine how much money will be granted to an applicant.

-All of the 2016 funds have been allocated.
-2017 funds will be available starting in January.
 Please remember that in order to start the process a pre-consultation meeting is required.